niiknow/stathub/README.md

   }

   # You can replace prefix with anything here
-  # this act like buffer so some bad bot scan to match
+  # this act like buffer to prevent catching bad bot scan
   location ~ ^/prefix/([a-z0-9]+)/([^/]+)$ {
     set $tenant    $1;
     set $key       $2;